6hl/scratch-object-detection/README.md

 # Object Detection Models Implemented from Scratch

-## For training a model on a custon dataset
+## For training a model on a custom dataset
 Ensure dataset is in yolo format and add your dataset to `scratch-object-detection/datasets`

 ```